AnzelleL23/bubbles/README.md

 ### Additional comments
 - I decided to split up Richelieu, Koh Surin, Koh Tachai and Similans even though you'll likely do all of them on the same trip, simply because I feel that all four of them are vastly different.
 Compared to something like Maldives Central Atoll where most dives are just negative entry --> reef hook --> drift --> ascend.
 - Similarly, I split up Bohol (local), Balicasag and Pamilacan Island since they all feel vastly different.
 - All my wide-angle shots are taken either with my TG-6 or GoPro 7.
+- If you need help with dive trip planning, [here](#dive-trip-planning) are some of the ways I used to get to my destination.
 - Some places in SEA I am hoping to visit soon (that most have probbaly already gone to...):
     - Indonesia: R4, Bunaken, Bangka
     - Philippines: Tubbataha, Cebu (Malapascua, Dauin, Dumagette)